Support

 • Disabled screen saver.

-• Installed player software (If you only want player software, you can download the latest ARMv7l AppImage).
+• Installed player software (If you only want player software, you can download the latest ARM64 AppImage).

 • Installed cec-utils package for HDMI-CEC support

-5. NB!
-During the first boot the file system will be expanded, this will take a few minutes and screen banking is normal!
+• NB!
+During the first boot, the file system will be expanded, and the device will reboot during that process.

-6. Once the device is booted, it will auto-launch our player.
-Press “Exit” in the top right corner.
+• Once the device starts up, it will launch our app.
+Press "Exit" in the top-right corner

-1. System tab: default password is playsignage, we recommend changing it!
+• System tab: default password is raspberry, we recommend changing it!

 Raspberry PI 3 installation guide

-5. Once the device starts up, it will launch our Chrome player.
-Press “Exit” in the top right corner.
+• Once the device starts up, it will launch our app.
+Press "Exit" in the top-right corner

-7. Set the correct time and time zone.
+• Localization tab: set the correct locale and time zone.

 In our tests, the device heats up quite fast, especially in an enclosure.
 When the device runs hot, it can damage the components and will cause performance to degrade.
 We recommend installing a heat sink on the chip, you can get one on eBay or a nearby electronics equipment store.